tymyrddin/purple/source/docs/social-engineering/phishing-programme.md

 techniques against the live production environment.
 Staff know a test is coming (it is announced) but not the timing or the specific method.

-Importantly, email filters remain fully operational.
+Email filters stay fully operational.
 If a simulated email is blocked, that is data, not a failure.
 Either the technique needs updating to reflect current evasion tactics, or the filter is doing its job and that vector is already well defended.
 Both outcomes are useful.